Mercury (Marvel Comics): Introduction

-Cessily Kincaid, an Irish American, was raised in Portland, Oregon by her parents Mark and Jill, who, according to DeFilippis, used to dote over her.
-When Cessily's powers manifested, her parents were disgusted and made her stay indoors to hide her mutation.
-In response, she was sent to the Xavier Institute, where she befriended Julian Keller and became the roommate of Laurie Collins / Wallflower.
-After the school was rebuilt, she was selected by Emma Frost to be on her Hellions squad.
+Cessily Kincaid, an Irish American, was raised in Portland, Oregon by her parents Mark and Jill, who, according to Nunzio DeFilippis, used to dote over her.
+When Cessily's mutant powers manifested, her parents were disgusted and made her stay indoors to hide her mutation.
+In response, she was sent to the Xavier Institute, where she befriended Julian Keller (Hellion) and became the roommate of Wallflower.
+After the school was rebuilt, she was selected by Emma Frost to join the Hellions.

-Mercury is extremely close to Santo Vaccarro and Julian Keller, whom she spends most of her time with and looks upon like big brothers.
-During that time, she developed a crush on her teammate Wither, but her feelings were not reciprocated.

-Hellions Miniseries
+Hellions

-The Hellions squad won the squad challenge, and during their summer vacation, they travelled with Julian to his home.
-There they encountered the Kingmaker, from whom they each received a trial wish.
-Cessily's wish was to have her parents accept and love her, a wish the Kingmaker granted by manipulating her parents with telepathy.
-When the Hellions eventually refused a permanent deal with the Kingmaker, Cessily's parents reverted to normal and Cessily returned to the institute, defeated.
+The Hellions squad win the squad challenge.
+During their summer vacation, they travel with Hellion to his home.
+There, they encounter the Kingmaker, from whom they each receive a trial wish.
+Cessily's wish is to have her parents accept and love her, a wish the Kingmaker grants by manipulating her parents with telepathy.
+When the Hellions refuse a permanent deal with the Kingmaker, Cessily's parents return to normal and Cessily returns to the institute, defeated.

-Decimation

-Mercury is one of the 198 mutants who retain their powers following M-Day, when the Scarlet Witch depowered most mutants on Earth.
-Subsequently, Emma Frost selects her to join the X-Men.

-Childhood's End and Nimrod

-In the Childhood's End arc, Cessily and the New X-Men defeat William Stryker, who is killed by Elixir.
-Shortly afterwards, the team go to help Forge, who had been sought out by Nimrod for repair.
-During the skirmish, X-23 is forced to sever a piece of Mercury's hand to separate her from Nimrod.
-The team successfully defeat Nimrod, who is sent back in time.